charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 Simply upload your code and Elastic Beanstalk automatically handles the deployment, from capacity provisioning, **load balancing**, **auto-scaling** to application health monitoring.
 At the same time, you retain full control over the AWS resources powering your application and can access the underlying resources at any time.

+:computer: TO-DO: Create an AWS account to access Elastic Beanstalk

 ### Load balancer
 A load balancer distributes incoming application or network traffic across multiple targets, such as Amazon EC2 instances, containers, and IP addresses, in multiple Availability Zones.